-A CAUTION Before cleaning any part of the oven, be sure the electronic oven control is turned off or else push CANCEL pad.
+ACAUTION Before cleaning any part of the oven, be sure the electronic oven control is turned off or else push CANCEL pad.
 Wait until the oven is cool.

 DO NOT use commercial oven cleaners or oven protective coatings in or around any art of the self-cleaning oven.
 DO NOT clean the oven door gasket.
 The gasket on the oven door is essential for a good seal.
 Care should be taken not to rub, damage or move the gasket.
-DO NOT cooking or foil could melt and damage the oven surface.
+DO NOT use any cleaning materials on the gasket.
+Doing so could damage it.
+DO NOT use aluminum foil to line the oven bottom.
+This may affect cooking or foil could melt and damage the oven surface.